serdaralpyaylali/API-Automation/README.md

 ---

-## 📊 Reporting

-The framework supports test reporting integrations such as:

-- TestNG Reports
-- Allure Reports (optional integration)

----

 ## 🔄 CI/CD Integration

 The project is designed to run seamlessly in CI pipelines.

-The CI pipeline automatically runs API tests on every code change to ensure the automation framework remains stable.
+The CI pipeline (GitHub Actions) automatically runs API tests on every code change to ensure the automation framework remains stable.

 Example execution: